Fr\'echet Means in Infinite Dimensions: Introduction

 as $n\to\infty$.

 Two remarks about the main theorem are due.
-First, we emphasize that the weak convergence appears in this result only in the hypotheses; the Fr\'echet means are computed with respect to the metric $d$, and all convergences are shown to hold with respect to the metric $d$; in this sense, we say that the existence of a weak convergence is actually a geometric condition on $(X,d)$ under which its Fr\'echet means are well-behaved.
-Second, we emphasize that this result is purely analytic; while we will later specialize to the case that $\{\mu_n\}_{n\in\N}$ are the empirical measures of some data points, we have actually shown a more general statement about Fr\'echet means of any convergent sequence of measures.
+First, we emphasize that the weak convergence appears in this result only in the hypotheses; the Fr\'echet means are computed with respect to the metric $d$, and all compactness and convergence is shown to hold with respect to the metric $d$; in this sense, we say that the existence of a weak convergence is actually a geometric condition on $(X,d)$ under which its Fr\'echet means are well-behaved.
+Second, we emphasize that this result is purely analytic; while we will later specialize to the case that $\{\mu_n\}_{n\in\N}$ are the empirical measures of some data points, we have actually shown a more general statement about Fr\'echet means of any convergent sequence of measures, and this generality will be exploited later.

-Lastly, we give a brief outline of the proof of this main result.
-To do this, let us assume that $\{x_n\}_{n\in\N}$ in $X$ have $x_n\in M_p(\mu_n)$ for all $n\in\N$.
-In this setting, we proceed with the following steps: \begin{itemize} \item[(S0)] The sequence $\{x_n\}_{n\in\N}$ is $d$-bounded. \item[(S1)] There exists $\{n_k\}_{k\in\N}$ and $x$ in $X$ with $x_{n_k}\to x$ weakly. \item[(S2)] The point $x$ lies in $\obj_p(\mu)$. \item[(S3)] We in fact have $x_{n_k}\to x$ in $d$. \end{itemize} As an astute reader may notice, this strategy is exactly the motivation for the axioms determining a weak convergence; while step (S0) can be proven in an arbitrary metric space, we prove step (S$i$) with the help of condition (W$i$), for $i\in\{1,2,3\}$.
+The proof of this main theorem, as discussed above, is precisely to execute the steps (S0), (S1), (S2), and (S3) above.
+In fact, we show that step (S0) holds in an arbitrary metric space, and each that step (S$i$) is proven with the help of condition (W$i$), for each $i\in\{1,2,3\}$.
+As such, one can dispense with condition (W3) if only non-emptiness and weak convergence of the empirical Fr\'echet means is desired (Remark~\ref{rem:thm-without-W3}), although we find this to be an insufficient conclusion for most applications.